Operation Olive: The Allied Attempt to Break Through the Gothic Line

-The final years of the Second World War saw Germany fighting a defensive battle against the Allies.
-Germany had been pushed out of Africa and was steadily losing ground in Italy.
-To reinstate control over the country, they constructed a defensive wall spanning the width of Italy, dubbed the Gothic Line.
+The final years of World War II saw Germany fighting a defensive battle against the Allies.
+The country’s forces had been pushed out of North Africa and were steadily losing ground in Italy.
+To reinstate control, they erected a defensive wall spanning the width of Italy, dubbed the Gothic Line.

-Map of the Gothic Line's spanning across Italy
+Map showing the location of the Gothic Line in Italy

-Map of the Gothic Line.
-(Photo Credit: The History Department of the United States Military Academy / Wikimedia Commons)
+Map showing the Gothic Line, which stretched across Italy.
+(Photo Credit: The History Department of the United States Military Academy / Wikimedia Commons / Public Domain)

-Organisation Todt, Germany’s paramilitary engineering unit, began building fortifications during the spring of 1944.
-Alongside conscripted Italian workers, they produced a 200-mile-long wall beginning at the naval base in La Spezia, across the Apennine Mountains and the Foglia Valley, all the way to the Adriatic port city of Pesaro.
+Organisation Todt, Germany’s paramilitary engineering unit, began erecting fortifications in the spring of 1944.
+With conscripted Italian workers, they produced a 200-mile-long wall beginning at the naval base in La Spezia, across the Apennine Mountains and the Foglia Valley, all the way to the Adriatic port city of Pesaro.

 Allied plan of attack

-Eighth Army walking the trenches along the Gothic Line.
+British Eighth Army walking the trenches along the Gothic Line, 1944.
 (Photo Credit: Keystone / Getty Images)

-Lieutenant-General Oliver Leese, commander of the British Eighth Army, wasn’t convinced, as the Allies had lost their French mountain troops to Operation Dragoon in southern France.
-He felt their strengths lay in tactics combining infantry, guns, and armor, which couldn’t be employed in the Apennines.
+Lt.
+Gen. Oliver Leese, commander of the British Eighth Army, wasn’t convinced, as the Allies had lost their French mountain troops to Operation Dragoon.
+He felt their strength lay in any tactics combining infantry, guns and armor, which couldn’t be employed in the Apennines.
 They needed a land assault, so he developed Operation Olive.

-The mission called for an Eighth Army attack up the Adriatic coast, in order to draw reserves from the center.
-The U.S. Fifth Army, led by Lieutenant General Mark Wayne Clark, would then launch an attack in the weakened central Apennines, north of Florence and toward Bologna, with the British XIII Corps fanning out toward the coast on the right, thus creating a pincer movement.
+The mission called for an Eighth Army attack up the Adriatic coast, to draw reserves from the center.
+The US Fifth Army, led by Lt.
+Gen. Mark Wayne Clark, would subsequently launch an assault against the weakened central Apennines, north of Florence and toward Bologna.
+As the same time, the British XIII Corps would fan out toward the coast on the right side, creating a pincer movement.

-To ensure the success of the plan, a secondary mission, codenamed Operation Ulster, would have the bulk of the Eighth Army transferred to the center of the Gothic Line to trick German Generalfeldmarschall Albert Kesselring into thinking the Allies would be attacking there.
+To ensure the success of the plan, a secondary mission, codenamed Operation Ulster, would have the bulk of the Eighth Army transferred to the center of the Gothic Line, to trick Generalfeldmarschall Albert Kesselring into thinking the Allies would be attacking there.

 Attacking the Gothic Line

-The Allies had to contend with the German 10th Army’s LXXVI Panzer Corps.
-It consisted of three primary divisions — the 1st Parachute, 71st Infantry, and 278th Infantry Divisions — along with 51st Mountain Corps units and the 90th Panzer Grenadier and 26th Panzer Divisions on reserve.
+The Allies had to contend with the German 10th Army’s LXXVI Panzer Corps, which consisted of three primary divisions – the 1st Parachute, 71st Infantry and 278th Infantry Divisions – along with 51st Mountain Corps units and the 90th Panzer Grenadier and 26th Panzer Divisions on reserve.

-The offensive began on August 25, 1944, with the V Corps and the 1st Canadian Corps crossing the Metauro River.
+The offensive began on August 25, 1944, with the V Corps and the 1st Canadian Corps crossing the Metauro.
 The Eighth Army then launched its attack against the Gothic Line’s outposts, taking the Germans by surprise.
 Kesselring was wary of assigning a large force to the area, assuming troops were needed in Bologna, where the Fifth Army would be attacking.
-After three days, he realized forces were needed along the Adriatic front.
+After three days, he realized they were needed along the Adriatic front.

-The Canadian and British Corps reached the Foglia River and continued to defeat the Germans as they pushed further inland.
+The Canadian and British Corps reached the Foglia and continued to defeat the Germans as they pushed further inland.
 However, just as the Allies began making progress, they experienced pushback from the 1st Parachute Division.
-The defensive measure, paired with the area’s poor weather, saw them unable to take the ridge at the river.
+This, paired with the area’s poor weather, saw them unable to take the ridge at the river.

 The Fifth Army drew up to the Gothic Line on September 12.
 They aimed to take control of Il Giogo Pass via Monticelli and Monte Altuzzi.
 Two battalions with the 91st Division’s 363rd Infantry Regiment began their ascent up the western slope of Monticelli and were met with heavy fire.
 Eventually, the Americans were able to take control and penetrate the center of the Gothic Line.